AyeCode/geodirectory/readme.txt

 No matter what kind of business you're in, use our free WordPress directory plugin to turn your WordPress site into a powerful search engine for any domain:

-* **Events** GeoDirectory makes an excellent WordPress event calendar plugin by allowing people to submit listings of upcoming and ongoing events around the city in your directory theme.
+* **Events Directory** GeoDirectory makes an excellent WordPress event calendar plugin by allowing people to submit listings of upcoming and ongoing events around the city in your directory theme.

-* **Real Estate** Have a real estate agency or website?
-Use one of the best real estate plugins to showcase your listings of houses, apartments, flats, and more.
+* **Real Estate Directory** Have a real estate agency or website?
+Use one of the best real estate dirctory plugins to showcase your listings of houses, apartments, condos, and more.
 Manage agent profiles and property stats and display listings with beautiful image galleries.

-* **Classifieds** Create a marketplace for classified ads with GeoDirectory.
+* **Classifieds Ads Directory** Create a marketplace for classified ads with GeoDirectory.
 Let people submit ads to sell cars, find a job, or promote a service.

-* **Jobs** Use GeoDirectory to build a job board where businesses can post open positions, and people can search for employment.
+* **Jobs Directory** Use GeoDirectory to build a job board where businesses can post open positions, and people can search for employment.

-* **Restaurants** Create an online food directory highlighting the best restaurants around town and detailed menus and visitor reviews.
+* **Restaurants Directory** Create an online food directory highlighting the best restaurants around town and detailed menus and visitor reviews.

-* **Hotels** Use GeoDirectory to list and manage information about hotels, resorts, bed & breakfasts, and other types of accommodation.
+* **Hotels Directory** Use GeoDirectory to list and manage information about hotels, resorts, bed & breakfasts, and other types of accommodation.

+* **Doctors Directory** Listing professionals with GeoDirectory is very easy.
+Create a directory of doctors and allow users to search them by speciality and proximity.

+* **Therapists Directory** Just like doctors, you can easily create a directory of Therapists.
+No matter if they are massage therapists or psychologists.

+* **Pets Directory** The pet industry is growing at unprecedented speed.
+Users need a directory to locate veterinarians, pet shops, pet groomers, pet parks and more.
+* **Church Directory** You can list churches, temples, religious retreats and events.
+Or create a directory of your church members.

+* **Service Directory** A directory of freelancers for digital services similar to Fiverr or one for home service professionals like Angi.co or Homeadvisor.com

+* **Travel Directory** If you live in a touristic area, list every attraction that a traveller could visit around your area and provide curated experiences.

+* **Hiking Trails Directory** This is a subset of a travel directory, but it can also attract local traffic.
+If hicking is your thing, consider becoming the online expert for this niche.

+* **Bars & Nightlife Directory** Another directory niche that can be very profitable and with very high traffic.
+Listing bars, clubs and discos in your local area can lead to sell tickets for happy hours, concerts, Dj Sets and much more.

+* **Software review sites** When the market leader becomes too big, they will be unbundled.
+Airbnb took over a Craiglist category with short term rentals.
+Capterra and Trustpilot are becoming huge and soon we will see more specialized software reviews directories.
+Why not starting yours?

+Because GeoDirectory allows you to create any listing's type, each with unique custom fields, you can use GeoDirectory for virtually any kind of directory.

 == ⚡ TAKE YOUR BUSINESS DIRECTORY TO NEW HEIGHTS WITH PREMIUM ADD-ONS. ==